 Tape Around Large Obstructions

 Some wall obstructions require too much time and effort to remove and later replace.
 Or you may cause damage to the walls by removing them.
-Unless you are making extensive whole-room remodels, you may find it easier to mask them off with painter's tape or masking film:
+Unless you are making extensive whole-room remodels, you may find it easier to mask off baseboards, crown molding, or trim around windows and doors.

 Use Top-Quality Paint